Mastery and recipes

 Recipe matching runs in two phases (src/core/mastery/RecipeMatchingService.ts):

 - Keyword match.
-The user message is compared against recipe titles and descriptions.
+The user message is compared against each recipe's trigger keywords.
+A trigger-recall score of at least

 When a recipe matches, the agent prepends its procedure to the system prompt for that turn.
 The recipe is a steer, not a constraint: the agent may deviate if the current task differs in ways the recipe did not anticipate.